Looking for things to do in Tunbridge Wells this Summer?

 Some of the top attractions near Tunbridge Wells that we return to again and again…

-♥ Step back in time at The Historic Dockyard Chatham which will be jam-packed full of summer fun when it re-opens on 25th July!
+♥ Step back in time at The Historic Dockyard Chatham which will be jam-packed full of summer fun!
 With a fantastic range of attractions, iconic buildings and historic ships to explore, tickets need to be pre-booked.

 ♥ Children and adults alike can ride, drive and operate REAL diggers, dumpers and other full- size construction machinery at Diggerland in Kent.